 When buying a business you’ll need to consider:

 - How to structure the purchase of a business.
 Should you pay for it outright or by instalments?
 Are you buying the company or the assets?
 Is it better to buy it personally or through a limited company?
 How do you finance the deal?
+Will you need help to prepare a business plan to raise finance?

 - Due diligence on the target company is critical to make sure you know exactly what you’re buying; even if there are skeletons in the cupboard, we can help.